Our top 10 destinations...

 Where else can I go?

 These are just our top ten suggestions.
-Plenty of other places are open, even if you're not double-vaccinated.
-We haven't even mentioned Gibraltar, Jordan or Lebanon, and new places are opening up every day.
+Plenty of other places are open, and new places are opening up every day.